vitormpp/PFL_Blackstone/README.md

   - pressing enter before entering input ends the game.
   - a second enter press is needed after input correctly inserted, for some reason. this needs to be fixed -> putting cuts everywhere fixed this but now there's a problem with the move where some pieces aren't being deleted where they should.
 See test_move_final_3.
-The dead pieces are all being correctly identified, but only the first one is being removed.
-I suspect this is because of a cut somewhere.

 to check if we're on linux so we can use special characters and colors, we can use: